PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Measuring component render times
 To improve frontend performance, the render times of all components have to be recorded in order to find out which elements contain potential bottlenecks and must therefore be optimized.

-_React Developer Tools_ is a _Chrome_ extension that adds React debugging tools to the browser's Developer Tools.
-There are two added tabs, _Components_ and _Profiler_, the latter of which is used for recording and inspecting performance data [@reactDevToolsChrome].
+_React Developer Tools_[@reactDevToolsChrome] is a _Chrome_ extension that adds React debugging tools to the browser's Developer Tools.
+There are two added tabs, _Components_ and _Profiler_, the latter of which is used for recording and inspecting performance data.

 The _Profiler_ uses React's Profiler API to measure timing data for each component that is rendered.
-The workflow to use it will be briefly described here.
+The workflow to use it will be briefly described here [@reactProfilerIntro].

 - After navigating to the _Profiler_ tab, a recording can either be started immediately or set to be started once the page is reloaded.
 - During the recording, the actions for which performance needs to be analyzed are performed in the React app.
-- Once all actions are completed, the recording can be stopped again [@reactProfilerIntro].
+- Once all actions are completed, the recording can be stopped again.

 The recorded data can be viewed in different graphical representations, including the render durations of each individual element.
 When testing performance for this app, mostly the _Ranked Chart_ was used, because it orders all components by the time taken to rerender, which gives the developer a quick overview of where improvements need to be made.